Understanding parental separation anxiety

 “Parental separation anxiety can develop during pregnancy, postnatal or at any point during their offspring’s childhood,” says Vivien.
 “It could be triggered as a result of birth trauma, perinatal or postnatal anxiety/depression and existing anxiety issues, or it may simply be triggered by the act of becoming a parent.”

-When do parents experience these feelings you ask?
-“Parents may experience acute anxiety when their child begins nursery, starts school or spends time away from the family home.
-This anxiety may present itself as low mood, anger or catastrophic thinking.”
-Vivien explains.
+When do parents experience these feelings?
+Vivien explains, “Parents may experience acute anxiety when their child begins nursery, starts school or spends time away from the family home.
+This anxiety may present itself as low mood, anger or catastrophic thinking.

 “However it presents itself, there are ways of managing some of these thoughts and feelings.”

 Parental separation anxiety has never been a common topic for discussion.
 Parenting can be a sensitive subject – after all, nobody wants to be criticised on their parenting skills.
 But people are suffering because of this lack of discussion.
 Coping alone with this anxiety can be incredibly overwhelming, which in turn can impact overall health and well-being.
 Being a parent is exhausting enough, without feeling like you’re totally alone in the journey.